Our Cats: Sammy and Smoky

 There was a pile of exterior building-type rocks at the edge of the defined back yard (really kind of a side yard if you look from the front of the house.)
 Most of the cats liked to sit up there in the sun from time to time.
 Cats love to get up on a higher perch to oversee their domain.

 In late 1992, Lou's step-father, Cecil passed away unexpectedly.
-His mother was left to fend for herself on a couple hundred acres with cows and all the attendant chores.
+His mother was left to fend for herself on a couple hundred acres with cows and all the attendant chores in Southeast Oklahoma.
 Lou being her only surviving child, we said we would move up there and help her so she wouldn't have to move someplace strange to live.
 She was diabetic, overweight, not too mobile and we thought it would be better for her to stay where her familiar doctors were.

 The boys always stayed close to home.
 They helped in the care and training of Candi, our little kitten the kids next door found in the street.
 She was a Torti Tabby.
 They were in the ring of our male cats who caught a mouse or vole for Candi, put it in the back yard for her to hunt and laid around the fences watching her try to catch it.
 She accidentally let the critter get away & the boys all got up, gave her a disgusted look and went out looking for another one.